eskatos/playqi/README.md

 __Limitations__: @Tagged services are not supported yet.

-### Qi4j Tools
+### Qi4j Development Tools

+Theses tools work in DEV mode only.
+Their configuration is ignored in TEST and PROD modes.

 #### Envisage

 By setting ````qi4j.envisable=enabled```` in your ````application.conf````
 the [Envisage Qi4j Tool](http://qi4j.org/tools-envisage.html)
-is started/reloaded/stopped alongside your application in DEV mode.
+is started/reloaded/stopped alongside your application.

 ![](http://qi4j.org/images/tools-envisage-type.png "Type View")